-A yacht is never a piece of investment.
-It’s a money-eating machine that is extremely costly for the owner (fuel, crew, maintenance, harbor spot, no future investment value) and so on.
+Yachts are the staple of a luxury lifestyle and high society.
+A yacht is never an investment.
+It’s a money-eating machine that is extremely costly for the owner.
+There’s fuel, crew, maintenance, harbor spot and no future resale value.
 Let’s not forget that yachts in Europe are only useful for a few months each year.
-If the yacht is docked in a country where the sun is shining 365 days a year – still, the owners won’t be using it regularly!
+Yacht owners will only use their yachts for a few months in a year, even if the boat is parked in a sunny location all year round.

-Many owners rent out their yacht when they’re not using it, which is why there are loads of yachts and super yachts to rent.
-I would say a majority of the time if someone is on a yacht, it’s most probably rented.
+Many owners rent out their yacht when they’re not using it, which is why there are loads of yachts and superyachts to rent.
+Usually, if you spot someone on a yacht it’s usually a rented one.
 You also can rent through yacht renting companies, so it’s not always a private person renting out a yacht.

 The mega-rich (we’re talking jet-set whales in the upper multi-million and billion range) might buy a yacht, keep it as it is without ever renting it out.
-Look at Roman Abramovic as an example who owns one of the biggest yachts and keeps always upgrading it to keep his title of being the top player of yachts.
-The boat costs him a fortune each year, but it’s a status symbol he enjoys to showcase, and it represents him and his wealth.
+Look at Roman Abramovice who owns one of the biggest yachts and uses that for his status.
+The boat costs him a fortune each year, but it’s a status symbol he enjoys to showcase and it represents him and his wealth.

 Owning a private jet and owning a yacht is the upper league of the rich.
-That’s when you’re playing with the big boys, as higher than that you can’t really go, and this type of wealth is not accessible to all wealthy.
-Only to the very wealthy.
+That’s when you’re playing with the big boys, as you can’t really go higher than that.
+Those kinds of things are only accessible to the ultra wealthy.

-Chartering a boat is there for the most common thing to do with the rich.
-They will get it for their summer holidays in the Mediterranean during July & August, and travel between South of France, Amalfi coast, Ibiza, Corsica, Marbella, Mykonos, Montenegro and other spots along the way.
+The rich get their yachts ready for their summer holidays in the Mediterranean during July and August.
+They travel between the South of France, the Amalfi Coast, Ibiza, Corsica, Marbella, Mykonos, Montenegro and other spots along the way.

 Bring motion sickness pills

-Rule number one for anyone who can feel a bit sick on the sea at times.
-Always bring motion sickness pills, but make sure you take one on land before getting on the boat.
+Rule number one for anyone who can feel a bit sick on the sea at times: always bring motion sickness pills.
+Make sure you take one on land before getting on the boat.
 Some people only feel sick if they have a hangover or the sea is rough, so keep this in mind when planning your yachting experience.

 This is a universal rule at sea: No shoes on deck.
 I strongly dislike this rule.
-I’ve been to so many fabulous yacht parties where you are dressed up to your teeth, and then they ask you to remove your shoes, making your outfit suffer as a result.
+I’ve been to so many fabulous yacht parties where everyone is dressed up to the nines but are asked to remove their shoes.
+The outfit suffers as a result.
+So not elegant!

-This rule is because of the wooden deck not being damaged by shoes, which is understandable – just very annoying!
-My advice is to plan your outfits so that they look good even without shoes!
-And don’t forget to have perfectly pedicured feet!
-(I’ve seen some nasty feet onboard due to people not being properly prepared…)
+The rule is in place because shoes damage the wooden deck.
+That’s totally understandable, but still annoying!
+My advice is to plan your outfits so that they look good even without shoes, and don’t forget to have perfectly pedicured and feminine feet.

 Treat the crew with respect